Zack Short Player Props: Tigers vs. Phillies

-On Tuesday, Zack Short (.435 slugging percentage in past 10 games, with no home runs) and the Detroit Tigers play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 6:40 PM ET.
+Zack Short -- with a slugging percentage of .400 in his past 10 games, including no home runs) -- will be in action for the Detroit Tigers against the Philadelphia Phillies, with Zack Wheeler on the mound, on June 7 at 6:05 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Phillies.

 Zack Short Game Info & Props vs. the Phillies